-Chora, literally meaning “country”, is the main settlement on Andros, and it is pretty much the only town that is somewhat lively year round.
+Chora, literally meaning “country”, is the main settlement on Andros.
+This is the island's capital and is pretty much the only town that is somewhat lively year round.

 If you are not staying in Chora Andros, you should definitely make at least one day trip to explore this picturesque little town.

-There are some lovely mansions, and the famous whitewashed Cycladic houses are everywhere.
+There are some lovely mansions, neoclassical architecture, and the famous whitewashed Cycladic houses are everywhere.
 You can also see the ruins of the Venetian castle, which was built in 1207 and bombed during WWII.

 Things to see in Chora, Andros